on the Range"

 ©1935, Calumet Music Co.,

-The second connection was a program and menu
+The second connection was with my dad and

-where Dad went to school.
-The banquet had a cowboy theme with
+Senior Banquet where Dad went to school.
+The banquet had a cowboy

 on that program as the "R"-anger used to spell out ROUND